West Dry Creek Road Wine Trail

 • Hawley Vineyards – Barrel Fermented Viognier is tops – Reservations only

-• Preston Winery – Coziest tasting room, wines, baked breads and olive oils
+• Preston Winery – Coziest tasting room, wines, baked bread and olive oils

 • Bella Vineyards – Quality Zinfandel wines, great caves

 Dry Creek Road Trail – opposite side of Dry Creek